frictionlessdata/website/site/blog/2017-05-23-cmso/README.md

 ---
 title: Cell Migration Standardization Organization
 date: 2017-05-23
+tags:
+category: case-studies
 interviewee: Paola Masuzzo
-category: case-studies
+subject_context: CMSO uses Frictionless Data specs to package cell migration data and load it into Pandas for data analysis and creation of visualizations.
 image: /img/blog/cmso-logo.png
-subject_context: CMSO uses Frictionless Data specs to package cell migration data and load it into Pandas for data analysis and creation of visualizations.
 description: Building standards for cell migration data in order to enable data sharing in the field.
 ---